Federation Square: Facilities and tenants

 In addition to a number of shops, bars, cafés and restaurants, Federation Square's cultural facilities include:

 Melbourne Visitor Centre

 Flinders Street station and the stunted glass Western Shard, entry to the Melbourne Visitor Centre.

-The Melbourne Visitor Centre was located underground, with its entrance at the main corner shard directly opposite Flinders Street Station and St Pauls Cathedral and its exit at the opposite shard.
+The Melbourne Visitor Centre was located underground, with its entrance at the main corner shard directly opposite Flinders Street Station and St Paul's Cathedral and its exit at the opposite shard.
 The Visitor Centre was intended to replace a facility which was previously located at the turn of the 19th-century town hall administration buildings on Swanston Street.
 The Visitors Centre was demolished in December 2018 to make way for an entrance to the rapid transit station to be built under the Swanston Street, and the visitors centre returned to the Town Hall.